 Fandible.Com is a 2018 ENnie Nominated Actual Play Role Playing Podcast, featuring weekly episodes of both one-shot and ongoing tabletop roleplaying games, as well as regular blog posts and additional podcasts about a variety of topics of interest to geeks of all stripes.

 Actual Play Podcasts: from old standards to cutting edge indie designs, our weekly actual play episodes have something for everyone.

-Fandible Longshot: A Numenera campaign posted weekly on Tuesdays!
-Season Four coming soon!
+Fandible Longshot: A Numenera campaign posted bi-weekly on Tuesdays!
+The Final Season is now!

-Fandible Soloshot: A dark side Force and Destiny campaign posted weekly on Thursdays.
-Season Three has JUST started.
+Fandible Soloshot: A dark side Force and Destiny campaign posted bi-weekly on Thursdays.
+Season FOUR has JUST started.

 Geeky Topics Round Table: A panel show dedicated to all-things geek culture, with a special emphasis on role playing games, and whatever else is on our minds that week.

-Fandiblog: weekly blog posts from the members of Fandible, including fiction expanding upon recent podcast stories, advice for players and GMs, and reviews of the latest games, TV shows, and movies to hit the geek-o-sphere.
+Fandiblog: Blog posts from the members of Fandible, including fiction expanding upon recent podcast stories, advice for players and GMs, and reviews of the latest games, TV shows, and movies to hit the geek-o-sphere.

 In the summer of 2010, Jesus, Daniel, Billy and Angela all attended a random RPG Meetup group in New York City.
 While the larger group wasn’t a fit for them, the four of us had fun gaming together and felt they might make a good fit for a smaller gaming group.
 Jesus wanted to start a podcast as well, and after a night out at a bar, the group agreed to give it a try.
 None of us had any podcast experience before then, but that didn’t stop us (obviously).
 Our first game was Warhammer 40K, and while the recording sure feels a bit rough years later, the core of what makes Fandible, well, Fandible still shines through: an emphasis on story over rules, terrible puns, lots of laughter, and did we mention story over rules?